evantancy/ansible/README.md

 ```

 # Notes
+- Ansible tasks and roles are procedural.
 - Think of a playbook as a recipe, and roles are flavours to that recipe.
-Using this you can create production/development playbooks, and even use playbooks within playbooks
+Using this you can create production/development playbooks, and even use playbooks within playbooks.
 - All downloaded files will be downloaded to `~/install_dir`
 - when running `sudo make install` add the `--debug=basic` argument so the status is printed at the end when running ansible playbooks in verbose mode i.e. `ansible-playbook -v some_playbook.yml`
-- use `wget` instead of builtin ansible `get_url` module, as wget has automatic retries, `get_url` is will break unless you specify the retries/timeouts
+- use `wget` instead of builtin ansible `get_url` module, as wget has automatic retries, `get_url` is will break unless you specify the retries/timeouts.
--
+- Handlers e.g. apt_update, by default, are only triggered at the end of any `tasks/main.yml` file.
+In order to trigger handlers immediately, use `meta` tasks e.g.`- meta: flush_handlers`
+- Define role dependencies in any role using the `meta` folder, see the **g2o role** for example.

 # Roles included